OpenVoiceOS/ovos-personal-backend/README.md

 # OVOS Personal Backend

-Personal mycroft backend alternative to mycroft.home, written in flask
+Personal backend for OpenVoiceOS, written in flask

-This repo is an alternative to the backend meant for personal usage, this allows you to run without mycroft servers
+This allows you to manage multiple devices from a single location

 :warning: there are no user accounts :warning:

-This is NOT meant to provision third party devices, but rather to run on the mycroft devices directly or on a private network

 Documentation can be found at https://openvoiceos.github.io/community-docs/personal_backend